manuel-serrano/bigloo/doc/object.md

 invoked on a Bigloo object, a generic function determines the class of the discriminating variable (corresponding to the first argument of the generic function) and invokes the appropriate method.
-Generic functions implement single inheritance and each is defined using the @code{define-generic} Bigloo syntax.
+Generic functions implement single inheritance and each is defined using the `define-generic` Bigloo syntax.

 ### (define-generic (id o ...) ...) ###